-Printing time of orders is usually 24-48 hours, thus, after an order is placed it is typically printed right away.
+Printing time of orders is usually 24-48 hours.
+Thus, after an order is placed it is typically printed right away.
 Consequently, there is no possibility of stopping works after an order is placed.
 Please consider your purchases carefully.

-Respecting the below principles is necessary to correctly print out an order.
+Respecting the rules below is necessary to correctly print out an order.
 We are able to find many errors and promptly inform you about the necessity to make a correction.
-Unfortunately, some of them (e.g. a text added in Adobe Acrobat Professional as a commentary, and not a printable element) are impossible to discover.
+Unfortunately, some of them (e.g. a text added in Adobe Acrobat Professional as a commentary, and not a printable element) are impossible to find.
 At every step we strive to help our Customers in preparation of files.
-For this reason, in case of any doubts, please contact our graphic department.
+For this reason, in case of any doubts, please contact our graphic design department.
 It is in our mutual interest to print works free from errors.

 We accept files in PDF format.
 Rectangular labels are an exception and may be sent as a JPG or TIF file ‒ our graphic designers will mark a cutting path on their own.